 The beach is calling on you!
-Want to know the best beach hacks to make this summer at the beach better than last?
+Want to know the best beach hacks to make summer 2020 at the beach better than last?
 This article will make your time at the beach more enjoyable by showing you simple tips and tricks to make life easier.

 Whether you are a parent wanting a safer and more relaxing beach experience with your babies, or a teenager wanting to save some money, this article is for you!